heemankv/Go-Staking-Babylon/README.md

 ### Pre Requsities

-1. `Linux system` is prefered, all the external docs are written in respect to linux.
+0. `Linux system` is prefered, all the external docs are written in respect to linux.
+1. `go` installed in the system.
 2. `bitcoind` should be installed, configured and running.
 [Installation Guide](https://github.com/babylonchain/btc-staker?tab=readme-ov-file#2-setting-up-a-bitcoin-node)
 3. `stakerd` should be installed, configured and running.
 [Installation Guide](https://github.com/babylonchain/btc-staker?tab=readme-ov-file#2-setting-up-a-bitcoin-node)